 4. Codify the knowledge.

 How will the knowledge be shared?
 Will it be part of an eLearning course?
 Will it be included in a learning portal for reference?
 How will the knowledge be made tangible?

-Knowledge becomes power when it’s put into action.
-If the knowledge from the expert won’t be used, then is it worth going through the time, effort, and cost of extracting it?
+Knowledge becomes power when put into action.
+If the knowledge from the expert won’t be used, is it worth going through the time, effort, and cost of extracting it?

 The importance of extracting and sharing knowledge isn’t limited to just experts in formal knowledge transfer interviews.
 While it likely wouldn’t be feasible or cost-effective for every organization to formally extract information from every employee, informal knowledge sharing among employees can generate insights that lead to innovations.

 The next time you jot down a quick note onto a small yellow adhesive piece of paper, you can thank knowledge sharing.

 Spencer Silver, a scientist at 3M, was attempting to make a strong adhesive.
 The results of his work were the exact opposite of what he wanted—a very weak adhesive.
 Despite not being successful in what he set out to achieve, Spencer shared the results of his “failed” invention with others at the company in case anyone had a use for it.

 A few years later another scientist at 3M, Art Fry, was having trouble keeping his bookmark from falling out of place while singing in the church choir.
 Suddenly, Art remembered the weak adhesive and now had an idea for the perfect bookmark.
 The original project that “failed” now turned into the Post-It Note, a hugely successful product with four thousand varieties sold in over a hundred countries.

 The Post-It Note is a result of a culture that openly encourages the sharing of knowledge and ideas.
 With the culture of sharing, it’s not surprising that 3M has continued to be an innovative company, being awarded over five hundred patents in 2012.